 If your non-Hodgkin's lymphoma is aggressive or causes signs and symptoms, your doctor may recommend treatment.
 Options may include:

-Chemotherapy is a drug treatment — given orally or by injection — that kills cancer cells.
-Chemotherapy drugs can be given alone, in combination with other chemotherapy drugs or combined with other treatments.
+Chemotherapy is a drug treatment that kills cancer cells.
+It can be given orally or by injection.
+Chemotherapy drugs can be used alone, in combination with other chemotherapy drugs or combined with other treatments.

 Bone marrow transplant

-Bone marrow transplant, also known as a stem cell transplant, involves using high doses of chemotherapy and radiation to suppress your bone marrow.
+Bone marrow transplant, also known as a stem cell transplant, involves using high doses of chemotherapy and radiation to suppress your bone marrow and immune system.
 Then healthy bone marrow stem cells from your body or from a donor are infused into your blood where they travel to your bones and rebuild your bone marrow.